 Measuring 21mm in width, 10.9mm in thickness and weighing only 27 grams, you’ll hardly notice you are wearing it.
 It feels great on your wrist, fitting very snuggly.

-Despite the slim form-factor, Vivosport has some pretty impressive specs under the hood.
+Despite the tiny size, Vivosport has some pretty impressive specs under the hood.
 You’ll get everything you need for 24/7 activity tracking, including detailed info on steps, calories, distance, heart rate, activity, floors and sleep.
 The built in GPS makes for more precise distance, time and pace tracking, along with route mapping for your runs.
 It will track your swims in the pool, too.

 In additional to all the usual fitness tracking smarts, the novelty of Vivosmart 4 is that it comes with a blood oxygen sensor and it will keep tabs on your body’s energy reserves.